Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 To import data, you should do the following:

 1. Select the input file (see [File Selection](#file-selection)).

-2. Specify the column mapping (see [Mapping panel](#mapping-panel)), enter all required metadata and set the unit information.
+2. Specify the **column mapping** (see [Mapping panel](#mapping-panel)), enter all required metadata and set the unit and LLOQ information.
+3. [Optionally] Apply **data filters** to exclude some data sets/values from import (see [Data preview](#preview-of-imported-and-original-data)).

-3. Load one or more sheets.
+4. Add one or more sheets to the import preview.
 Sheets that should not be imported can be closed by clicking the "x" or the context menu.

-3. Continue loading data sheets or files by changing the column mapping or selecting another datasheet.
-Upon editing of the column mapping, the data are re-interpreted and updated automatically.
+5. [Optionally] Adjust column mapping and/or data filtering.
+Upon editing of the column mapping, the data preview is re-interpreted and updated automatically.
 The configured mapping remains the same for the whole import process, and all the imported sheets will be using the same mapping.
 If you want to import data with different mappings, you have to do this in separate imports.
-[comment]: # 'Continue loading data by changing the column mapping' is contradicting 'all imported sheets will use the same data mapping', isn't it?
+6. [Optionally] Adjust the **naming pattern** of the data sets to be imported.
-4. Complete the transfer of the imported data sheets by clicking the import button.
+7. Complete the transfer of the imported data sheets by clicking the import button.

 ### File Selection
-To import a new set of data from an excel file, click on the **Add Observed Data** button in the context menu of the observed data and specify the excel file to be imported.
+To import a new set of data from a file, click on the **Add Observed Data** button in the context menu of the observed data and specify the file to be imported.

 ![File Selection Dialog](../assets/images/part-5/FileSelectionDialog.png)